aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 **Downsides**

 * **Upfront investment**.
-Python ecosystem doesn't use a bundler.
-This means you need a custom build tooling to ensure each function only has what it needs.
-External dependencies using C extensions must be built using [Amazon Linux runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html){target="_blank"} for Lambda runtime compatibility reasons.
+Python ecosystem doesn't use a bundler — you need a custom build tooling to ensure each function only has what it needs and account for [C bindings](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html){target="_blank"} for runtime compatibility.
+Operations become more elaborate — you need to standardize tracing labels/annotations, structured logging, and metrics to pinpoint root causes.
+    - Engineering discipline is necessary for both approaches.
+Micro-function approach however requires further attention in consistency as the number of functions grow, just like any distributed system.
 * **Harder to share code**.
 Shared code must be carefully evaluated to avoid unnecessary deployments when that changes.
 Equally, if shared code isn't a library, your development, building, deployment tooling need to accommodate the distinct layout.
 * **Slower safe deployments**.
 Safely deploying multiple functions require coordination — AWS CodeDeploy deploys and verifies each function sequentially.
 This increases lead time substantially (minutes to hours) depending on the deployment strategy you choose.
 You can mitigate it by selectively enabling it in prod-like environments only, and where the risk profile is applicable.